-The Northwest FCS' Board of Directors (the board) is composed of 14 director positions.
+From January 1, 2021 to October 25, 2021, the Northwest FCS' Board of Directors (the board) was composed of 14 director positions.
 Each director elected by the voting membership represents one of the 11 geographic regions that constitute Northwest FCS' operating territory.
-Three directors are appointed by the board.
-Two of these board-appointed directors are outside directors, who cannot be customers, stockholders, employees or agents of any Farm Credit institution.
-One of the two outside directors is currently designated as a "financial expert" as defined by FCA Regulation.
+Three directors were appointed by the board.
+Two of these board-appointed directors were outside directors, who cannot be customers, stockholders, employees or agents of any Farm Credit institution.
+One of the two outside directors is designated as a "financial expert" as defined by FCA Regulation.
 This director brings independence and financial, accounting and audit expertise to the board and chairs the board's Audit Committee.
 The other outside director position is used to bring independence, an outside perspective and other areas of expertise to enhance board oversight capabilities.
-Currently, both outside directors qualify as financial experts and one acts as an alternate to the designated "financial expert."
 The third board-appointed director position is a stockholder and is intended to ensure representation of market segments not currently represented by the stockholder-elected director positions or to bring additional desired skills or background to the board.
+In October 2021, the board approved a Bylaws amendment providing for an additional appointed director position and subsequently appointed Beth Kennar to the board as an outside director.
+From October 26, 2021 to December 31, 2021, there were four appointed directors on the board.
+On December 31, 2021, outside director Julie Shiflett stepped off the Northwest FCS' Board of Directors and assumed a position on the CoBank Board of Directors effective January 1, 2022.

 Director learning and development is comprehensive and includes new director orientation, fundamental learning, an annual self-assessment, and ongoing development and connection activities within and outside the Farm Credit System.
-Focus areas include directors' roles and responsibilities; financial performance, reporting and oversight; and financial and lending institution best practices.
+Focus areas include directors' roles and responsibilities; financial performance, reporting and oversight, and financial and lending institution best practices.

 The board is independent of management.
-The President and Chief Executive Officer (CEO) and the Senior Vice President (SVP)-Internal Audit report to the board and no management or employees may serve as directors.
+The President and Chief Executive Officer (CEO) and Chief Auditor report to the board and no management or employees may serve as directors.
 The board generally has five regularly scheduled meetings each year and one of those regularly scheduled meetings is conducted as a comprehensive strategic planning session.
 Additionally, interim conference calls occur as needed between meetings.
 The board operates with a structure of four committees: Governance, Audit, Human Resources and Risk.
 These committees are structured to provide focus and expertise in key areas of board oversight and to enhance the overall efficiency of scheduled board meetings.
 All policies and major initiatives are reviewed by one of these committees, with any actions recommended to the full board for approval.
 Each committee approves a charter outlining the purpose of the committee, its duties, responsibilities and authorities.
 Generally, these responsibilities are advisory in nature, with the full board acting on committee recommendations.
 These charters are reviewed and approved by the full board at least annually.
 This committee structure is organized to reflect Northwest FCS' key enterprise risks and to enhance the overall effectiveness of the board's oversight of these areas.
 These committees generally meet as part of regularly scheduled board meetings and also conduct conference calls as needed.
 The board may, by resolution adopted by a majority of the full board, provide for one or more additional committees.